 The changing geopolitics of APAC in a de-globalising world

 In our blog article on Peak Globalisation published a year ago, we covered the risks and opportunities for small businesses Regionalisation offers.
-This article is an update on the same topic.
+This article is about regionalisation in Asia.
 It is focused on the Asia-Pacific (APAC) region and the impact of recent geopolitical events.

 On 24 February Russia invaded Ukraine.
-This has triggered several geopolitical events and accelerated regionalisation in a world that, arguably, is in fact already multipolar.
+This has triggered several geopolitical events and accelerated regionalisation in Asia and around the world.
+Arguably, the world is now multipolar.
 At least to some extent.
 We define a multipolar system as one where power is distributed among three or more significant poles.
 A pole is a group of nations with enough economic and military capabilities to pursue strategies that do not follow those of other poles or disrupt those of other poles.

 Here are the responses to the international crisis from selected APAC countries.